stephenebert/Springboard/Capstone/enhancement/retrieval-backend/README.md

 ## Highlights

-- Data to Embeddings: You take the COCO validation captions JSON and turn each caption into a high‑dimensional vector, using either OpenAI’s CLIP‐Vision text encoder or NVIDIA’s multimodal MM‑Embed (via Hugging Face).
+- **Data to Embeddings**: You take the COCO validation captions JSON and turn each caption into a high‑dimensional vector, using either OpenAI’s CLIP‐Vision text encoder or NVIDIA’s multimodal MM‑Embed (via Hugging Face).
-- Embeddings to FAISS index.
-Those vectors get shoved into FAISS, using either:
+- **Embeddings to FAISS index**: Those vectors get shoved into FAISS, using either:
  1. HNSW, a graph‑based structure that gives exact (or near‑exact) neighbors very quickly, or
  2. IVF‑PQ, a two‑stage (inverted‐file + product quantization) scheme that trades a tiny bit of accuracy for memory and speed gains.
-- Index to Queries to Metrics
+- **Index to Queries to Metrics**:
   You then query each caption against the index (i.e. "can I retrieve the exact same caption as its own nearest neighbor?"), measure:
   1. Recall@1 (did the top result match the query?)
   2. Latency per query
   3. Estimated cost (rough token‑count x price estimate for the reranker experiments)
+- **Evaluation**
+  1. Reranker: GPT‑4o‑vision (model: `gpt-4o-instruct`).
+Costed at \$0.000144 per 128‑token prompt (we consumed real API credits)
+  2. Recall@K & avg ms/query for 5000 COCO captions
+   3. Cost bars in our plots reflect the **actual OpenAI credits** spent

 ## Takeaways
 1. For pure speed+accuracy: stick with CLIP vectors + HNSW (easy, memory‑light, perfect recall).